MehdiBekioui/merge-maven-plugin/README.md

 You can define a regular expression to select files to be merged.
 Use **searchDir** and **pattern** tags instead of **sources** tag.

+### Override

+Optional tag to override existing targeted file.
+The default value is false and a MojoExecutionException is thrown if the targeted file exists.

 ## License

 	Copyright (C) 2017 Mehdi Bekioui (consulting@bekioui.com)

 	Licensed under the Apache License, Version 2.0 (the "License");
 	you may not use this file except in compliance with the License.
 	You may obtain a copy of the License at

 		http://www.apache.org/licenses/LICENSE-2.0

 	Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.